 The operations of the intercept units, including the intercept areas, are shown in Chart 5.
 In spite of intensive searching during the first four weeks (July 1940), it was impossible to intercept any messages of the kind which had been sent by mobile elements of the British Expeditionary Force on the Continent.
 To be sure, a few messages were picked up, but they could neither be followed for any length of time nor assigned to any regular net traffic, and frequently they were so brief as to preclude even the taking of accurate bearings.
 The few messages intercepted, though encrypted in a rather simple field cipher, were not enough for cryptanalysis purposes.
-In the final evaluation these observations were interpreted to mean that the seriously decimated divisions of the British Expeditionary Force first had to be reorganized, re-equipped and rehabilitated, and that in any event they were not yet ready for large-scale training exercises.

-On the other hand, there was always regular traffic from fixed stations believed to be operating as "coast defense sector stations" (for example, in Chatham, the Portsmouth - Southampton area, Plymouth, Cardiff and Edinburgh) with a net control station near London.
+In the final evaluation these observations were interpreted to mean that the seriously decimated divisions of the British .
+Expeditionary Force first had to be reorganized, re-equipped and re- CONFIDENTIAL Security Information -38- CONFIDENTIAL Security Information -39habilitated, and that in any event they were not yet ready for the largescale training exercises.
+On the other hand, there was always regular traffic from fixed stations believed to be operating as "coast defense sector stations" (for example, in Chatham, the Portsmouth - Southhampton area, Plymouth, Cardiff and Edinburgh) with a net control station near London.
 This traffic was easily intercepted because of the failure to change call signs and frequencies.
 Messages handled by this net provided material for the first attempts at cryptanalysis.
 However, there was hardly any chance to draw conclusions of a tactical nature from the traffic analysis of this coast defense net, since it was apparently operated by well-trained personnel who observed strict radio discipline.
-Of no importance were some clear-text intercepts,
+Of no importance were some clear-text intercepts, such as: "Italy has the shape of a foot; with the other one Mussolini is standing in his grave."
+"Hitler says there are no more islands, but St. Helena is an island."
+"The abandonment of the Channel Islands was a mistake which could have been avoided."
+After this initial period, which extended through August and September 1940, radio traffic emanating from mobile units increased in volume.
+By means of radio bearings four "training areas" (see Chart 5) could be plotted. - 1.
+The Downs, including Sussex, Kent and Surrey; - 2.
+Norfolk, with Wells-on-Sea, the first locality identified; - 3.
+York, between the Humber and Tees; and - 4.
+Monmouth, along the northern shore of the Bristol Channel.